by VIN, Year, Make, Model by License Plate

 2007 BMW 3 Series Insurance

-Insurance for a 2007 BMW 3 Series is moderately priced, reflecting its status as a Passenger Sedan with strong safety ratings and
+Insurance for a 2007 BMW 3 Series is moderately priced, reflecting its status as a Sedan with strong safety ratings and

 reasonable repair costs.